owera/versa-framework/docs/ext/application_checks/index.rst

 .. _discord_ext_application_checks:
-.. module:: versa.ext.application_checks
+.. module:: versacord.ext.application_checks

-``versa.ext.application_checks`` - checks and hooks for application commands
+``versacord.ext.application_checks`` - checks and hooks for application commands
 ===============================================================================

 This extension aids in development of application commands by hooking and checking before, during, after invoke and handling errors.